 The Executive Secretary is responsible for preparing, reviewing and co-signing Commission orders; maintaining agency records and certifying and recording copies of documents; and scheduling all hearings, oral arguments, administrative sessions and committee meetings.

-The Operations Support section is responsible for all technology related agency operations.
-Operations Support Staff provides technology service and support for access to the agency internet website, agency databases, application development, desktop support service for agency personnel, electronic mail system, as well as agency audio broadcasts.
+The Office of Operations Support is responsible for all technology related agency operations.
+Operations Support Staff provides technology service and support for access to the agency Internet Website, agency databases, application development, desktop support service for agency personnel, electronic mail system, as well as agency audio broadcasts.
 Other responsibilities include recommending technology requests for review and approval from our agency Commissioners.

 Back To Top